 Not necessarily, Canciamilla countered.

-"I have a different interpretation," said Canciamilla, an attorney and funeral homeowner who has been raising money for a 2008 Senate race in the Contra Costa County district held by Sen. Tom Torlakson of Antioch.
-"I haven't looked at it in the context of a legal interpretation but the plain reading of the language appears to allow me to run."
+"I have a different interpretation," said Canciamilla, an attorney and funeral homeowner who has been raising money for a 2008 Senate race in the Contra Costa County district held by Sen.

 If necessary, Canciamilla says he will seek an opinion from California Attorney General Jerry Brown or file a lawsuit.